 Dr. Usui died, but a man named Chujiro Hayashi was well underway in his Reiki training with Usui.
 We think he may have been one of the last Reiki Masters trained by Usui.
 Furthermore, Hayashi ended up training a woman named Mrs. Hawayo Takata because of her devotion to Reiki through her own healing when she became very sick.
 She was the 13th and last Reiki Master who was brought into the practice by Dr. Hayashi.
 Since Mrs. Takata received this recognition, Reiki has grown throughout the West and East and is practiced throughout all parts of the world today.
 In fact, there are thousands of Reiki Masters and millions of people who now practice.

-Reiki appears to be generally safe, but it should not be used to replace conventional care or to postpone a visit to your doctor.
+While reiki appears to be generally safe and can potentially be beneficially incorporated into an integrative health approach, it should not be used to replace conventional care or to postpone a visit to your doctor.
 Make sure to let your doctor know of any additional methods that you may be practicing for your health care.

 Takeaways: What Is Reiki?